biphasic/website/content/post/why-digital-privacy-matters.md

 ## Is there a way out?
 Once a measure of data collection or surveillance is in place, it is hard to get rid of it.
 That's why it's necessary to act early on.
 We should be able to explore parts of life privately and without embarrassment or threat.
-Bare in mind that it's never too late to start taking ownership of your data as companies are interested in recent trends.
+Bear in mind that it's never too late to start taking ownership of your data as companies are interested in recent trends.
 If you replaced a service right now it might not affect how you are targeted immediately, but eventually your information will become out of date.
 As to things everyone of us can do to reduce their digital footprint, let me say this:

 * Use [Firefox](https://www.mozilla.org/en-US/firefox/new/) or [Tor Browser](https://www.torproject.org/).
 They come with privacy features built in.